Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 How Does Seller Financing Work?

 In owner financing, the buyer and seller negotiate the loan terms, including the interest rate, monthly payment amount, scheduled balloon payments, and other agreement terms.
+A well-drafted seller financing agreement is crucial to ensure that both parties’ interests are protected.
 The seller retains the title to the property until the buyer has paid off remaining principal balance of the loan in full.

 Typically, the buyer will make a down payment and regular payments to the seller until the loan is paid in full.
 The loan terms can vary depending on the buyer and seller’s needs, interest income, and circumstances.